Telemedicine: The Next Medical Frontier

 Here are the highlights of how people are benefiting from telemedicine:

-- Patients in rural and underserved communities gain access to quality healthcare.
+- Patients in rural and underserved communities gain access to specialists.

 - Patients who travel abroad and may not speak the native language can receive care.